Kuzbass Autonomous Industrial Colony: Dissolution of the AIC

 Despite its successes, the contract with AIC was terminated on December 28, 1926.
 The industrial colony paid off in the recovery period with its limited production size, but when industrialization began, the pace of development accelerated and the scale of industry expanded, the AIC could no longer maintain efficiency with its own special form of organization.
 In 1923, foreign experts, in particular Americans, began to be arrested and repressed, some were shot in the 1930s.
 A significant number of the American workers returned to the United States.

-By 1926, no more than 10 colonists remained in Russia, who soon left for other cities of the country.
-One of the remaining leaders of the AIC, a former worker at the Ford plant in Detroit and the first elected mayor of the American village in Kuzbass, John Tuchelsky, was transferred to the Gorky Automobile Plant after the liquidation of the AIC and later executed during the Great Purge.
+By 1931, the Kuzbass only had 25 colonists remaining in the region.
+Many of the former colonists stayed in the USSR and made careers elsewhere in the Soviet Union, often starting families and continuing their work in the mining sector.
 The Soviet encyclopedic reference books contain no mention of AIC and its noticeable contribution to the industrial development of Siberia.